FidelityFramework/clef/docs/fidelity/From_FSharp_to_FSNative.md

 The transition from F# on .NET to F# Native is not merely a technical migration; it is a conceptual shift in how we think about memory, types, and the relationship between our source code and the machine that executes it.
 This document walks through that shift systematically, beginning with familiar ground and progressing toward the new mental model that F# Native demands.

-A note on how we arrived here: the F# Native type system was not designed from first principles.
+A note on how we arrived here: the F# Native type system was not designed from some level of academic remove and then implemented.
 It emerged from engineering necessity.
 The initial goal was simply to compile F# to native code, and the approach involved creating "shadow types" in the Alloy library to mask BCL types during Baker type resolution.
+To give credit where it is due, FSharp.Core already contained some primitive types that proved invaluable in this early work: the `voption` type existed beyond the standard `option` type's null representation, and `NativeInterop.nativeptr` remained central to much of what we accomplished before making the "full break" to create fsnative.

 What we discovered, through iteration and experimentation, was that the types we needed bore a striking resemblance to OCaml's native types.
 This accidental sympathy with OCaml revealed something fundamental about ML-family languages: when you strip away the managed runtime, the natural semantics that emerge are value-oriented, UTF-8 native, and explicitly memory-aware.
+The sympathies to principled design are certainly part of the full picture, and those elements serve to further inform how the framework will develop as requirements grow and opportunities to target new platforms emerge.
 The journey described in this document reflects that discovery.

 ## Part I: Understanding What the CLR Has Been Doing for You